 In lieu of flowers, the family asks that donations be made to the University of Michigan Health System to support Parkinson’s disease and movement disorders research – 318779.
 Checks may be made payable to the “University of Michigan” and mailed to the UMHS Office of Development, Attn: Memorial Gifts, 1000 Oakbrook, Suite 100, Ann Arbor, MI 48104-6815.
 You may also call 734-764-6777 or online at https://leadersandbest.umich.edu/find/#!/give/basket/fund/318779 to make your gift.

-To plant a tree in memory of Harry Klaus, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Harry Klaus, please visit our floral store.